babarot/gomi/README.md

 # 🗑️ Replacement for UNIX rm command!

-`gomi` is a simple trash tool that works on CLI, written in Go
+`gomi` (ごみ/go-mi means a trash in Japanese) is a simple trash tool that works on CLI, written in Go

 The concept of the trashcan does not exist in Command-line interface ([CLI](http://en.wikipedia.org/wiki/Command-line_interface)).
 If you have deleted an important file by mistake with the `rm` command, it would be difficult to restore.
 Then, it's this `gomi`.
 Unlike `rm` command, it is possible to easily restore deleted files because `gomi` have the trashcan for the CLI.